Continuing Education Activity

 Incomplete Disclosure

 Ethical concerns arise when information is incompletely disclosed, either intentionally or unintentionally, such as downplaying certain risks or not presenting all available treatment options, including non-treatment.
-These occurrences can sometimes be driven by provider bias, where clinicians may assume what is "best" for the patient without fully engaging them in the decision-making process.
+These occurrences can sometimes be driven by provider bias, where clinicians may assume what is best for the patient without fully engaging them in decision-making.

-The required standard for adequate informed consent is determined by the state.
+The particular state determines the required standard for adequate informed consent.
 The 3 acceptable legal approaches to adequate informed consent are as follows:

-• Subjective standard: What would this patient need to know and understand to make an informed decision?
+- Subjective standard: What does this patient need to know and understand to make an informed decision?

-• Reasonable patient standard: What would the average patient need to know to be an informed participant in the decision?
+- Reasonable patient standard: What does the average patient need to know to be an informed participant in the decision?

-• Reasonable physician standard: What would a typical physician say about this procedure?
+- Reasonable clinician standard: What does a typical clinician say about this procedure?

-Many states use the "reasonable patient standard" because it focuses on what a typical patient would need to know to understand the decision at hand.
-However, it is the sole obligation of the clinician to determine which approach is appropriate for a given situation.[19][20][21]
+Many states use the reasonable patient standard because it focuses on what a typical patient needs to know to understand the decision at hand.
+However, it is the sole obligation of the clinician to determine which approach is appropriate for a given situation.[32][33][34]

 Inadequate Documentation

-Inadequate documentation of the informed consent process can leave health care professionals vulnerable to legal action if patients later claim they were not fully informed.
-A research study by Bottrell et al found that the 4 required elements of informed consent—nature of the procedure, risks, benefits, and alternatives—were documented on consent forms only 26.4% of the time.[22]
+Inadequate documentation of the informed consent process can leave healthcare professionals vulnerable to legal action if patients later claim they were not fully informed.
+A study by Bottrell et al found that 4 required elements of informed consent—nature of the procedure, risks, benefits, and alternatives—were documented on consent forms only 26.4% of the time.[35]

 Mohamed et al conducted a retrospective cross-sectional study examining consent forms for patients undergoing femur fracture operations.
 Study results revealed inadequate documentation of orthopedic-specific risks.
-The omissions were believed to be secondary to insufficient orthopedic training for the residents and physicians who most often obtained consent.
-Corrective measures included training sessions to enhance their understanding of standard consent procedures and associated risks.[23]
+The omissions were believed to be secondary to insufficient orthopedic training for the resident clinicians who most often were tasked with obtaining consent.
+Corrective measures included training sessions to enhance understanding of standard consent procedures and associated risks.[36][37][36]

 Electronic Consent

-Electronic informed consent, also referred to as eConsent, offers several benefits, including enhanced accessibility, the ability to integrate multimedia tools for better patient understanding, and streamlined documentation processes.
-It can improve patient engagement by allowing individuals to review information at their own pace and revisit materials when needed.
-However, challenges remain, such as ensuring equitable access for patients with limited technological proficiency or resources, addressing data privacy and security concerns, and navigating the regulatory complexities of implementing electronic informed consent systems across diverse health care settings.
-Despite these hurdles, electronic consent holds significant potential to improve the informed consent process.
+Electronic informed consent, also called eConsent, offers several benefits, including enhanced accessibility, the ability to integrate multimedia tools for better patient understanding, and streamlined documentation processes. eConsent can improve patient engagement by allowing individuals to review information at their own pace and revisit materials when needed.
+However, challenges remain, such as ensuring equitable access for patients with limited technological proficiency or resources, addressing data privacy and security concerns, and navigating the regulatory complexities of implementing electronic informed consent systems across diverse healthcare settings.
+Despite these hurdles, electronic consent can significantly improve the informed consent process.

 Patients with Impaired Decision-Making Capacity

-Mental capacity is defined by the patient's ability to understand, retain information, evaluate options, and effectively communicate his decision.
+Mental capacity is defined by the patient's ability to understand and retain information, evaluate options, and effectively communicate a decision.
 Informed consent can be challenging in specific situations, such as with patients who have impaired decision-making capacity due to cognitive impairments, mental health conditions, or severe illness.
-In these cases, assessing the patient's ability to provide informed consent may become complex, requiring involvement from surrogates or legal guardians, which can further complicate the process.[25]
-Cognitive impairment, mental illness, and severe medical conditions alone do not revoke an individual's right to provide informed consent as long as they have the capacity to understand, evaluate, and communicate his decisions.
+In these cases, assessing the patient's ability to provide informed consent may become complex, requiring involvement from surrogates or legal guardians, which can further complicate the process.[39]
+Cognitive impairment, mental illness, and severe medical conditions alone do not revoke an individual's right to provide informed consent as long as they can understand, evaluate, and communicate their decisions.[39]

 Children

-Children (typically younger than age 18) cannot provide informed consent.
-As such, parents or legal guardians must permit treatments or interventions.
-In this case, it is not termed "informed consent" but "informed permission."
+Children, typically younger than 18, cannot provide informed consent.
+Instead, parents or legal guardians must permit treatments or interventions.
+In this case, the process is termed informed permission, not informed consent.
 An exception to this rule is a legally emancipated child who may provide informed consent for herself.
-Some, but not all, examples of emancipated minors include minors who are under 18 and married, those serving in the military, those able to prove financial independence, and mothers of children (married or not).
-Legislation regarding minors and informed consent is state-based.
-It is essential to understand the specific state laws.
+Some, but not all, examples of emancipated minors include minors who are younger than 18 and married, those serving in the military, those able to prove financial independence, and mothers of children (married or not).
+Legislation regarding minors and informed consent varies by state, so it is crucial to be aware of specific state laws.

 Exceptions to Informed Consent